 Summer Institute 2017: What does it mean to teach for social justice?

-READ MORE:the 8th Floor teaching for social justice Teaching Artist Project theatre Rubin Foundation Current Events visual arts TATIP Teaching Artist Training & Internship Program performance art music TAP Summer Institute Social Justice Karla Robinson dance Teaching Artist poetry
+READ MORE:the 8th Floor teaching for social justice Teaching Artist Project theatre Rubin Foundation Current Events visual arts TATIP Teaching Artist Training & Internship Program 2017-18 TAP performance art assessment music TAP Summer Institute Social Justice Karla Robinson dance Teaching Artist poetry

 On July 19th, 2017, twenty-nine Teaching Artists came together to focus on teaching for social justice and enhancing their skills in the classroom at Community-Word Project’s (CWP) 7th annual Summer Institute.
 This year’s community was made up of writers, musicians, media & visual artists, dancers and theatre artists from all over the country, including New York, Tennessee, Arizona, and Texas.
 Facilitated by Program Director Patti Chilsen and Program Facilitator Karla Robinson, the training spanned an intense three days, building upon the social justice pedagogy that is the foundation for CWP’s Teaching Artist Project.

 We were lucky to spend the institute in two beautiful locations: the Langston Hughes House and the LeRoy Neiman Arts Center.
 We spent the first two days in Langston Hughes’ home thanks to Renée Watson and the I, Too Arts Collective, and day three at the LeRoy Neiman Arts Center, where we were privileged to create with the beautiful works of Donovan Nelson surrounding.